USCqserver/OpenQuantumTools.jl/docs/src/index.md

 The official name of this package is "Hamiltonian Open Quantum System Toolkit" (HOQST).
 To conform with the Julia package name [guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/) the code name of the package is `OpenQuantumTools`.

 !!! note "`OpenQuantumTools` starts as a toolkit for quantum annealing"
-    Some terminology used by `OpenQuantumTools` comes from the fields of adiabatic quantum computing and quantum annealing [[1] Adiabatic quantum computation](https://link.aps.org/doi/10.1103/RevModPhys.90.015002).
+    Some terminology used by `OpenQuantumTools` comes from the fields of adiabatic quantum computing and quantum annealing (for more details see [[1] Adiabatic quantum computation](https://link.aps.org/doi/10.1103/RevModPhys.90.015002)).

 ## Installation